AND THEN THEY CAME...

 “Yeah.
 It’s cute,” Mack said.
 “Want some more wine?”
 I nodded, but for an instant I felt hurt, as though he’d just dismissed one of my best friends.
 In a way, he had.
 Those old Wonder Woman episodes had been my escape growing up, and Diana Prince my powerful, wise sister.
 She had secrets -- just like me -- and we both knew that when we unleashed our real selves we would be more powerful than any of the people in our lives.

 But there was one thing more powerful than Wonder Woman: My horny 21-year-old dick.

 Sadly, our little sex fest was a bust.
-From Mack frantically clearing a path to his futon to wine spilling on my new UCLA t-shirt, our little sex fest was a bust.
-It was actually worse than masturbation, because it didn’t fit my fantasy and after we finished I had to make small talk.
-My only relief came when Mack offered me a scratchy towel he'd found in the corner of the room, watched me dry off, and then escorted me to the door -- video tapes and Shri Ganesh.
+From Mack frantically clearing a path to his futon, to wine spilling on my new UCLA t-shirt, nothing fit my fantasy.
+My only relief came when Mack offered me a scratchy towel he'd found in the corner of the room, watched me dry off, and then escorted me to the door -- video tapes in hand.

 A week and a half later, and now sitting in a white, sterile examination room decorated with posters for preventing STDs, I waited, pissed at myself for having given in to an urge that wasn't really worth it.
 Deep down I'd known that.
 My imagination had overruled my intellect and I was blinded into believing this dumpy, boring guy fit into my new "comfortably confident gay" personality.